Published: 28 Jan 2025 | Reading Time: 4 min read

 D is doing another thing

 The diamond problem arises when two parent classes inherit from the same base class.
-Let’s visualize this with a flowchart:
+The structure can be visualized as:

 A